alex-groshev/octopy/README.md

 - Octopus REST API ver.
 3.0.0

 Supported Commands
-- env - Environments (Id, Name)
+- "--cmd env" - Environments (Id, Name)
-- proj - Projects (Id, Name)
+- "--cmd proj" - Projects (Id, Name)
-- rel - Releases (Id, Version)
+- "--cmd rel" - Releases (Id, Version)
-- dep - Deployments ([Id], Date, Time, Environment, Project, Release, Specific Machines)
+- "--cmd dep" - Deployments ([Id], Date, Time, Environment, Project, Release, Specific Machines)
-- mac - Machines (Id, Name)
+- "--cmd mac" - Machines (Id, Name)

 Extras
-- Octopy saves/reads data to/from csv files.
-Specify --cache to read data from files only.
+- Octopy saves/reads data to/from CSV files.
+Specify "--cache" to read data from files.
 - Specify --headers to print column names.
-- crawl By default only 30 items per page are returned by API.
-This parameter enables link crawl.
+- "--crawl" enables link crawl.
+By default only 30 items per page are returned by API.
 All resources from the "Link" collection will be crawled by Octopy and data will be saved to cache.